 Quick poached eggs

 - Spray the inside of a coffee mug with non- stick cooking spray.
-Break egg into mug.
+Break egg into mug.8 eggs

-- Put egg into microwave for 30 – 40 seconds (with cover) or until egg is set.
-Gently loosen by running knife between inside of mug and egg.
+- Put egg into microwave for 50 seconds to 1 minute (with cover) on 70% power or until egg is set.
+Gently loosen by running knife between inside of mug and egg. *This is based on a 1200 watt microwave.*If you are doing several eggs at once, it will take longer.

-- Add 1 piece of prosciutto, then spinach to one side of english muffin.
-Top with egg.
+- Add a slice of prosciutto, then spinach to one side of English muffin.
+Top with egg.4 English muffins, 8 slices prosciutto, 1 ½ cup fresh baby spinach

 - *Reheat Hollandaise sauce as necessary.